 Every button and piece of vintage glass cabochon in our collection comes to us with a story.
-Most often it’s a fanciful tale of Victorian fashion trends, but occasionally it’s an heroic narrative intimately tethered to momentous events in human history.
+Most often, it’s a fanciful tale of Victorian fashion trends, but occasionally it’s a heroic narrative intimately tethered to momentous events in human history.

 The story of Japanese Cherry Brand glass cabochons is one of the epic ones.
 These rare glass beads and stones have a fascinating biography that includes cataclysmic historic events highly disproportionate in scale to their diminutive size.

-So between 1945 and 1952 Japanese factories manufactured ceramic figurines in styles mimicking popular American collectibles like those made by the well known Hummel and Royal Doulton brands.
-MacArthur instructed manufacturers to label these items Made in Occupied Japan as a means to identify which products were meant for export.
+So between 1945 and 1952, Japanese factories manufactured ceramic figurines in styles mimicking popular American collectibles like those made by the well-known Hummel and Royal Doulton brands.
+MacArthur instructed manufacturers to label these items Made in Occupied Japan to identify which products were meant for export.

 This simple identification launched an unanticipated collectors trend.
 Today flea market enthusiasts ardently collect items with the Made in Occupied Japan label.
 MacArthur would likely be both surprised and amused that he inadvertently initiated such an unusual collectors’ obsession.

-American agents provided the Japanese glass makers with samples of the beautiful goldstone glass and molded flower cabochons produced in Czechoslovakia in the 1920s and 1930s.
-The Japanese artisans quickly learned to produce glass beads in similar styles in equal quality.
+American agents provided the Japanese glassmakers with samples of the beautiful goldstone glass and molded flower cabochons produced in Czechoslovakia in the 1920s and 1930s.
+The Japanese artisans quickly learned to make glass beads in similar styles in equal quality.

-During the occupation, the Osaka bead making farmers produced cabochons in large quantities generating considerable amounts of much needed foreign currency.
-We love to ponder the amazing contribution Cherry Brand cabochons made to the reconstruction of the Japanese economy after WWII.
-This story also helped us understand why Japanese made vintage glass cabochons are so similar to their Czech counterparts.
+We love to ponder the fantastic contribution Cherry Brand cabochons made to reconstructing the Japanese economy after WWII.
+During the occupation, the Osaka bead-making farmers produced cabochons in large quantities generating considerable amounts of needed foreign currency.
+This story also helped us understand why Japanese-made vintage glass cabochons are so similar to their Czech counterparts.

-On our button hunting trips we always keep an eye out for dusty cardboard boxes sealed with the distinctive orange sakura blossom label affiliated with Cherry Brand cabochons.
+We always keep an eye out for dusty cardboard boxes sealed with the distinctive orange sakura blossom label affiliated with Cherry Brand cabochons on our button hunting trips.
 Happy dances inevitably ensue when we discover one.

 The most common Cherry Brand cabochons in our collection are sparkling, jewel-tone opals flecked with bits of coppery goldstone mixed with lapis, emerald, ruby, and amethyst glass.
 We also have some boxes of pressed flower stones imitating carved jade and coral.

 We’re thrilled to include Cherry Brand glass in our jewelry lines while we still can.
 We think their story is a tale well worth telling and that their value will grow as they become increasingly rare.
-We hope your Grandmother’s Buttons jewelry featuring Cherry Brand cabochons become treasured family heirlooms, and that you pass this sweet story on to the many generations in your family.
+We hope your Cherry Brand cabochons become treasured family heirlooms and that you pass this sweet story on to the many generations in your family.

 Shop the collection: Vintage Cherry Brand Glass